-The criminal defense attorneys at Meyer Van Severen, S.C. defend individuals facing all gun crimes.
+The criminal defense attorneys at Van Severen Law Office defend individuals facing all gun crimes.
 And our criminal defense attorneys are consistently recognized as some of the best in Wisconsin.
 When facing a potential felony sentence, we believe that it’s incredibly important to hire one of the best criminal defense attorneys in Wisconsin.

 What is use or possession of a handgun and an armor piercing round during crime?